Square9Softworks/CallAssemblyExamples/README.md

-# GlobalAction Call Assembly Node Examples
+# Call Assembly Node Examples

 Sample call assembly code.
 SQLSelectQuery is supported in production environments only when unaltered.